Romance Languages Major, B.A.–Portuguese

 With the approval of the undergraduate advisor for Portuguese, students majoring in Romance languages with an emphasis in Portuguese may count up to nine hours in related areas in such departments, programs, and curricula as history, art, music, cultural studies, and women’s and gender studies.

 Because few entering students have completed coursework in Portuguese prior to enrolling in the University, it is essential that interested students start the language as early as the first year.
-Completion of PORT 204 is considered a prerequisite for the major.
+Completion of PORT 204 or PORT 402 is considered a prerequisite for the major.

 Special Opportunities in Romance Studies